stonemjs/docs/src/api/pipeline/Pipeline/classes/Pipeline.md

 `T`

-The single object to pass through the pipeline.
-This object will be processed by the pipeline's configured operations.
+The object to pass through the pipeline.

 #### Returns